 Actually, that’s not quite true.
 Numerically, we’re all ageing at the same rate, yet some people appear to defy the eight digits on their birth certificate.
 Why do some 40-year-olds look like 25-year-olds?
 It’s not down to surgery.
 Nor is it due to expensive creams, exotic juicing diets or faddy “superfoods”.
 Research is increasingly pointing towards one lifestyle factor which can play a pivotal role in dictating the rate we age at – exercise.

 It’s no secret that regular exercise delivers a raft of benefits, from increasing strength to warding off disease and illness.
 But it also yields another major benefit that’s often overlooked: a regular fitness regime can shave years off your age.
-Here are six ways in which exercise has been proven to make you look and feel younger:
+Here are five ways in which exercise has been proven to make you look and feel younger:

 Exercise improves your skin